alex-nexus/alkchen.com/_pages/about.md

 ---

 My name is Alex Chen.
+First of all, I am a husband and a father.

-I am a software engineer and manager with over 15 years of experience.
-I have worked at the following startups and public companies:
+Secondly, I practice my craft as a software engineer with over 15 years of experience.
+I am grateful that I actually find something I enjoy doing.
+I have the priveledge of working at the following great startups and public companies:
   - [Stitch Fix](https://www.stitchfix.com/): A subscription-based and personalized shopping site for clothing and fashion.
 It went IPO.
   - [IPSY](https://www.ipsy.com/): Subscription to receive monthly bag of personalized beauty products.
 3 millions subscribers that pay $10 / month.
 It hs close to $1 billion annual GMV and is profitable.
-  - [One Kings Lane](https://www.onekingslane.com/): Flash site for high-end home decor / furniture.\
+  - [One Kings Lane](https://www.onekingslane.com/): Flash site for high-end home decor / furniture.
+I was the first internal engineering hire.
+The year we launched the product, its reached $100M in annual GMV.
   - [Wanelo](https://wanelo.com/): A social ecommerce platform that allow users to collect products into boards and follow each other.
-  - [Upwork](https://www.upwork.com/): The world's largest freelance marketplace
+  - [Upwork](https://www.upwork.com/): The world's largest freelance marketplace.
   - [Facebook](https://www.facebook.com/): I worked on its integrity team for community products.
 We use machine learning to identify and handle violating and senstivie entites, pages, events, groups, etc.

 Upwork and Stitch Fix went IPO.